Lalena Shaver Lalena Shaver

 The Girls in the Tents

-At twenty-five I found what felt like my dream job — working with at-risk teenagers at a residential wilderness program.
+At twenty-five I found what felt like my dream job — working with at-risk teenagers at a residential and wilderness program.
 I started as night staff, became the cook and backup wilderness guide, then field guide, head field guide, operations manager, mentor.
 Five years.
 No college degree.
 Just experience, hunger, and a willingness to devour every training I could find.

 The first program was for girls.
 And yes — I knew.
 I was deeply aware of the parallels between those kids and the girl I had once been.
 I knew what they needed because I had needed it too.
 I knew what I wished someone had given me.
 So I gave it to them instead.

-The most sacred moments were the mornings when a kid would emerge from her tent with a light in her eyes that hadn't been there the night before.
+The most sacred moments were the mornings when a kid would emerge from their tent with a light in her eyes that hadn't been there the night before.
 At graduation, each kid completed a symbolic walk back to their parents — a five-mile hike.
 Those final moments undid everyone.
 Parents, staff, kids — all of us in tears.
 I was so honored to be part of that work.
 I still am.

 Arizona and the Flash of Knowing